 Al “Red" Schoendienst

-Major League Baseball In The 50s
+Major League Baseball in the 50s

-I started following MLB in 1953 when I was 9.
+I started following MLB in 1953 when I was nine.
 The Boston Braves had just moved to Milwaukee, and Braves baseball cards were in every box of Johnsons Broken Cookies.
-I still remember marvelling at the colored picture cards of such players as Andy Pafko and Sid Gorden.
+I still remember marveling at the colored picture cards of such players as Andy Pafko and Sid Gordon.
 Later that year, my father took me to my first baseball game at Milwaukee County Stadium which had just been built.
 The Pittsburg Pirates were playing and we sat in the left field bleachers.
 "Watch how Del Crandall holds his catcher's mitt," my dad said during the game.
 Dad had just bought me a catcher's mitt, mask, and shin guards because he wanted me to be a catcher.